kernelkit/infix/doc/cli/tutorial.md

 ```
 admin@host:/> configure
 admin@host:/config/>
   abort        Abandon candidate
+  change       Interactively change setting, e.g. password
   check        Validate candidate
   commit       Commit current candidate to running-config
   delete       Delete configuration setting(s)
   diff         Summarize uncommitted changes
   do           Execute operational mode command
   edit         Descend to the specified configuration node
+  end          Alias to up, leave this subsection/node
   exit         Ascend to the parent configuration node, or abort (from top)
   leave        Finalize candidate and apply to running-config
   no           Alias for delete
   rollback     Restore candidate to running-config
   set          Set configuration setting
   show         Show configuration
+  text-editor  Modify binary content in a text editor
   top          Ascend to the configuration root
   up           Ascend to the parent configuration node
 ```

 The `edit` command lets you change to a sub-configure context, e.g.: